Getting Help When Your iPhone Acts Up

 Force any frozen applications to quit.

-For any iPhone model except the X, press and hold down the side button and the Home button.
+For iPhone 8 and earlier, press and hold down the top (or side) button and the Home button.
 When you see the Apple logo, release both buttons.

 Reset the iPhone settings.